 Under federal law, people who are receiving Social Security benefits and who have not reached full retirement age are entitled to receive all of their benefits as long as their earnings are under certain limits.
 The full retirement age for Social Security benefits is found here.
 See the full Social Security Administration article here.
-If you have questions about Peace Corps income and your Social Security benefits, please contact here.
-If you have questions about Peace Corps income and your Social Security benefits, please contact here.
+If you have questions about Peace Corps income and your Social Security benefits, please contact taxhelp@peacecorps.gov.